-All hail the editors-in-chief (from left): CosmoGIRL!’s Susan Schulz, Redbook’s Stacy Morrison, mediabistro.com founder and CEO Laurel Touby, Men’s Journal’s Tom Foster, Slate’s Jacob Weisberg; Jane’s Brandon Holley, and Departures’s Richard Story
+All hail the editors in chief!
+From left to right: CosmoGIRL!’s Susan Schulz, Redbook’s Stacy Morrison, mediabistro.com founder and CEO Laurel Touby, Men’s Journal’s Tom Foster, Slate’s Jacob Weisberg, Jane’s Brandon Holley and Departures’ Richard Story.

 Slate’s Jacob Weisberg called Slate a “cult.”
 Jane’s Brandon Holley advised to “kill them with kindness.”
 Departures editor Richard Story admitted he was most famous at Vogue for hiring Lauren “Devil Wears Prada” Weisberger.
 CosmoGirl! editor Susan Schulz estimated that she spends 40 percent of her time editing.